s-4-m-a-n/365-days-of-ML-challange/daily_logs.md

 - Today also I did research on MultiModal Large Language Model with 3D scene understanding as well as few other vision transformer architectures
 - I also worked on writing detail information about RNN for medium article.

+# Day 19

+✅ Daily logs
+- Today I learned about vision projector, CLIP architecture, mixture-of-experts and instruction fine-tunning (will prepare a proper documentation in these topics in future)
+- Completed the documentation of RNN architecture